 Cryptocurrency is the hottest issue of the present time.
 While its popularity has increased globally, the number of people investing in it has also increased in India.
 However, keeping in mind the risk in this unregulated market, the Government of India and the RBI have made preparations to crack down on private digital currency.
 The government of India is also going to introduce a bill related to cryptocurrency in the current winter session.
-Most people now have a desire to know about it, so we tell you what is cryptocurrency? and how it works.
+Most people now have the desire to know about it, so we tell you what is cryptocurrency? and how it works.

 What is Digital Currency?

-Cryptocurrency is a means of financial transaction, exactly like the Indian Rupee and the US Dollar the only difference is that it is virtual and not visible.
+Cryptocurrency is a means of financial transaction, exactly like the Indian Rupee and the US Dollar, the only difference is that it is virtual and not visible.
 That’s why it is also called digital currency.
 Its entire business is done through online mediums only.
 While there is an intermediary between the transactions of any country’s currency, such as the central bank in India, the business of crypto has no intermediary and is conducted online by a network.
 This is why it is known as an unregulated market, which makes someone rich in an instant and throws them to the ground in a jiffy.
 But despite these ups and downs, its popularity of it is increasing.